Donald Trump on Health Care

 Trump Promises No Longer in Current Plans

-In the past, Trump has mentioned the following four ideas, but they are not in any current congressional plans.
+In the past, Trump has mentioned the following two ideas, but they are not in any current plans.

 1. Keep existing Medicare and Social Security benefits intact.
 These benefits are part of the mandatory budget.
 They were created by prior Acts of Congress and cannot be changed by a president.
 It would not solve the problem of rising health care costs.